SOWP for Spouse of PGWP Holder

 If your spouse or common-law partner has a Post-Graduation Work Permit (PGWP), your Spousal Open Work Permit (SOWP) application is assessed under the same IRCC eligibility rules as spouses/common-law partners of foreign workers.
-For the general requirements, application steps, fees, and processing times, please refer to our Spousal Open Work Permit (Foreign Worker) page.
+For the general requirements, application steps, fees, and processing times, please refer to our Spousal Open Work Permit (Foreign Worker) page, and if you’re renewing an existing permit, see how to extend it on our Spousal Open Work Permit Extension Page.

 That said, there are a few PGWP-specific nuances you should know: